williamgkzhang/vim-settings/README.md

 Personal vim settings.
 Poke around.
 Take what you want.
 Tell me you love me.

+The basic idea behind vim-settings is to sync Vim settings in a git repository using Vundle.
+The solution is built with my settings embedded for others to use or fork and customize.
+Once setup, any customizations and updates are synced via Vundle.
+In addition, as people fork the repo we can all take from each other and have a nice little place to see what others are doing.

 ### Install
 - If you want to customize the Vim settings, then fork this repository first
 - Install font